• Settings:

 Meerkats

-It’s not just the big beasts for which Botswana is famed Spend some time in the magical Makgadikgadi Pans and you are likely to come across some inquisitive meerkats, known to – on occasion – use humans as look outposts!
-Meerkats are highly social animals that live in family groups called mobs or clans, known for their cooperative behaviour and standing sentry on their hind legs to watch for predators.
-These groups can consist of several individuals, and they work together to forage for food, raise young, and protect each other from predators.
-Meerkats dig extensive networks of burrows, which serve as their homes and refuge from predators and extreme weather conditions and having multiple entrances essential for their survival.
+Experience Botswana's diverse wildlife beyond the big beasts.
+In the enchanting Makgadikgadi Pans, you may encounter inquisitive meerkats that sometimes use humans as lookout posts!
+These highly social animals live in family groups called mobs or clans and are known for their cooperative behavior and standing sentry on their hind legs to watch for predators.
+These groups work together to forage for food, raise young, and protect each other.
+Meerkats dig extensive burrow networks with multiple entrances, serving as homes and refuges from predators and extreme weather.
+Discover the fascinating world of meerkats on your Botswana adventure.

 Tswalu South Africa Meerkat Family